The Simpson Promise

 - be a full-time, accepted, incoming first-year student for fall 2023.

 Simpson is committed to providing the institutional-based grant/scholarship amount awarded to the student in their first year, for all four years at Simpson, provided they are in good academic standing and complete the FAFSA.
-Students are responsible for the costs of room, board, and fees.
+Students are responsible for the costs of housing, food plan, and fees.

 What if I don't qualify for The Simpson Promise?